Getting HTTP 500 internal server error

 Despite the issue being something you can't control or fix directly, there are a few things you can try to rectify the problem from your computer.

 - Try coming back to the web page at a later time.
 The site's webmaster or web developers are likely working on the problem.

 - Contact the webmaster by e-mail.
 Many web pages have a link on it to contact the company (support e-mail) or the server hosted the page.

 500 error webmaster troubleshooting

 If you are responsible for the script or page generating this error, the following steps may help identify and resolve the cause of the error.

 Script is not set as executable

 All scripts uploaded to a server must have execute permissions (e.g., chmod 755 or -rwxr-xr-x).
 If you are uploading the file through a graphical FTP program such as FileZilla, right-click the file on the Server and click File permissions to see the permissions.

 File is not being uploaded as ASCII (Text)

 When uploading any Perl or PHP script file, make sure that the file is uploaded in ASCII (text) mode and not binary mode.
 If your program is uploading the files and mode is automatically be set, try switching to manual and make sure it is ASCII (text) mode.

 Perl script doesn't have a shebang or Content-Type

-If you are uploading a Perl script (files ending with .pl or .cgi,) it must have a shebang as the first line and a Content-Type line before any print command.
-Below is what we recommend having at the top of all your Perl script file.
-Adding the fatalstobrowser line to our script will print any error to the browser window, which helps debug the script if there are errors in it.
+If you are uploading a Perl script (files ending with .pl or .cgi), it must have a shebang as the first line and a Content-Type line before any print command.
+Below is what we recommend having at the top of all your Perl script files.
+Adding the "fatalsToBrowser" line to your script will print any error to the browser window, which helps debug the script if there are errors in it.

 #!/usr/bin/perl use strict; use CGI::Carp qw( fatalsToBrowser carpout); print "Content-Type: text/html", "\n\n";